agroexportavocados.com Listed by threeam Ransomware Group

 The Doxxing and Identity-Chain Implications

 Stolen internal files rarely stay isolated.
 Attackers or buyers on underground forums combine them with other leaks to build detailed profiles.
-An email from this breach can link to your social-media handles, gaming accounts, or reused passwords, creating an identity chain that leads straight to your home address and family members.
+An email from this claimed breach can link to your social-media handles, gaming accounts, or reused passwords, creating an identity chain that leads straight to your home address and family members.
 Public reporting shows these chains accelerate doxxing: once one piece of data is confirmed, attackers use it to locate additional records across dozens of platforms.
 Credential leaks like this one cascade into account takeovers, especially when the same password protects your email, bank login, or a child’s Roblox or Fortnite account.
 The result can be harassment, SIM-swapping, or extortion attempts aimed at the entire household.

 Threeam’s Publicly Known Track Record